GlobularOne/snr/docs/source/user_guide/deeper_introduction.rst

     $var $var

 Will just error out.
 (As you can see as well.)
 Because it will expand to `$var echo` and `$var` is not a valid command.
+This limitation is by design and is to prevent some abuse cases.

 .. seealso::